elastisys/kube-insight-manifests/manifests/agents/metrics/README.md

   scrape endpoint needs to expose metrics in a [Prometheus-compatible format](https://prometheus.io/docs/instrumenting/writing_exporters/)).

 ## Deploy

-The manifests are written as templates with some configurable placeholders, whose values are substituded for the values in [values.py](values.py) when the [manifestr](../../../manifestr) manifest rendering script is run.
-The rendered manifests can then be applied with `kubectl`.
+The module is installed as a helm chart and to configure the deployment for your needs the values in [values.yaml](values.yaml) must be edited.

-First, [set up manifestr](../../../manifestr/README.md) and then run:
+First, [set up helm](https://docs.helm.sh/using_helm/#quickstart-guide) and then run:

-    # edit values.py
+    # edit values.yaml
-    ${EDITOR} values.py
+    ${EDITOR} values.yaml
-    # render k8s manifests
-    manifestr --values `pwd`/values.py --template-root-dir `pwd`/templates --output-dir `pwd`/output

     # create namespace (if it doesn't already exist)
     kubectl create ns metrics
-    # apply manifests
+    # install chart
-    kubectl apply -R -f output/
+    helm install `pwd` --name kube-insight-metrics-agent

 ## Verify

 A nodeport service (port `30090`) is set up for Prometheus.
 You can visit its web GUI via:

     http://<cluster-node>:30090/

 or by running `kubectl proxy -p 8001` followed by:

     http://localhost:8001/api/v1/namespaces/metrics/services/prometheus:9090/proxy/targets